 Solving Problems Through Biomedical Engineering

-Daniel Campo, R&D Engineer, West Coast Development Program
+Daniel Campo, Senior Quality Engineer, West Coast Development Program

 It was early on in his scholastic career, as an undergraduate at The Fu Foundation School of Engineering and Applied Science at Columbia University, that Daniel Campo realized just how much he loved biomedical engineering.
 “I like the process of designing a ‘thing’ that solves a medically-related problem,” he says.